Skip to Content

 Reese's peanut buttercream frosting - rich and decadent.

 Best used right away.
-It hardens if place in the fridge.
-To use it later, place on the counter to soften so the consistency becomes spreadable again.
+It hardens if placed in the fridge.
+To use it later, place it on the counter to soften so the consistency becomes spreadable again.

 Decadent Reese's Peanut Buttercream Frosting